rlopezdev1/google-homepage/README.md

-This is a clone of the google webpage
+This is a non-functional clone of the google webpage